airbnb/sssp/doc/index.rst

 .. code-block:: text

-  GET http://s3p.io/emails    # Signed redirect to an object called emails.
+  GET http://s3p.io/raw    # Signed redirect to an object called raw.
-  GET http://s3p.io/emails/   # Listing of items below emails.
+  GET http://s3p.io/raw/   # Listing of items below the key `raw'.

 To make it easier to work with versioned or timestamped assets, S3P supports a ``/hi`` and ``/lo`` meta-path.
 These correspond to the ASCIIbetically highest